New Moto Razr expected to launch on August 2nd

-Motorola’s Razr finally has a release date, according to the company’s official handle on the microblogging site Weibo.
-The handset will launch alongside the Moto X30 Pro on August 2nd at 7:30pm CST (8:30pm ET).
+Motorola’s Razr finally has a release date, according to the company’s official handle on China-based microblogging site Weibo.
+The handset will launch alongside the Moto X30 Pro on August 2nd at 8:30pm ET/5:30pm PT.

 The event will be flagship focused as both phones are poised to offer flagship-level specs.
-It’s also funny that this foldable-focused event takes place only eight days before the upcoming Samsung Unpacked event.
+It’s worth noting that this foldable-focused event takes place only eight days before the upcoming Samsung Unpacked keynote.

 Both devices are expected to feature a Snapdragon 8+ Gen 1 processor, which is a huge upgrade.

 Previous leaks suggest that the new Razr will bear a resemblance to the Galaxy Flip 3 instead of the Razr or Razr 5G.
-It will sport a boxier design and feature two rear-facing cameras, with a 50-megapixel primary shooter and 13-megapixel ultrawide.
-Additionally, the phone is expected to feature a 32-megapixel selfie camera with up to 12GB of RAM and 512GB of storage.
+It will reportedly sport a boxier design and feature two rear-facing cameras, with a 50-megapixel primary shooter and 13-megapixel ultrawide.
+Additionally, the foldable is expected to feature a 32-megapixel selfie camera with up to 12GB of RAM and 512GB of storage.

-Previously, the company has started to tease its upcoming smartphone showing the phone folded and unfolded.
+Motorola recently teases the upcoming smartphone, showing the device folding and unfolding.

 It’s currently unclear if the foldable phone will launch in Canada.

-Source: Android Police
+Via: Android Police